William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 The responsibility for carrying out this law lay with local parishes.
 Presumably if a beggar retreated beyond the parish boundary, then he was beyond the jurisdiction of the parish officers.
 It may be that beggars gathered on the parish boundary so that they were always beyond the reach of the law.
 Beggar's Bush is thus perhaps more accurately Beggars' Bush; note the apostrophe.
 Certainly this Beggars Bush is on the parish boundary. as well as being on a main road junction where beggars might accost passing traffic for alms.

 There was a pub here in 1841 which had been rebuilt by 1861.
 The present pub was built in the 1930s.
 The name of the present public house, The Beggar's Bush is shown on the 1890 Ordnance Survey map simply as The Bush.
-This is a common name for pubs possibly deriving Roman times.
+This is a common name for pubs which possibly derives Roman times.
 It was the custom in Ancient Rome to hang bunches of vine leaves outside wine bars as a trading sign.
 Vines were not commonly found in Britain and branches of a bush, often an evergreen such a holly, were displayed instead.

 The name is fairly common across the country and may just indicate poor soil.
 Overlying Bunter pebble beds, the soil in this area is reasonably fertile.
 However, patches of glacial sand and gravel make a significant difference to a small locality.
 The name refers to this road junction and its immediate area rather than to a district.
 It is first found documented in 1821.